1925 Auckland Rugby League season: Auckland v South Auckland (Northern Union C.C.)

 Claude List became the first player selected from the B Division to make the full Auckland representative side.
 He played for the Kingsland Rovers club and had been mentioned as being as good as any player in his position in New Zealand rugby league.
 He was to go on to represent New Zealand from 1928 to 1932 and play senior club football into the 1940s.

 Auckland Province v Queensland

+Shortly before halftime Stan Rayner was carried from the field on a stretcher and replaced by Bill Te Whata.

 Auckland representative matches played and scorers

 This list only includes the Auckland team games and does not include the Auckland B, Auckland C, and Auckland Province matches.